MadhuriD134/Ecommerce-DWH/README.md

 6. Run the data pipeline and execute the SQL queries on the datawarehouse.
 7. Have some thought how to improve the usage of the datawarehouse.

-Design :
+Design Considerations / Assumptions:
-For one time analysis and as per current requirement, I have taken the simplest design for dimension tables as SCD Type-1.
+For one time analysis and to fulfill current requirements, the simplest design for dimension tables as SCD Type-1 will suffice in DWH.
+No CDC ( Change Data Capture ) or BAU shceudling is done.

+Coding Artifacts :